 Note: Percentage values in parentheses indicate differences of alternatives compared to NAA.
 Floodplain inundation is Yolo Bypass flow >4,000 cfs per Takata et al. (2017).

 The modeling results of Yolo Bypass inundated suitable habitat show considerable increases in mean daily habitat acreage under Alternatives 1, 2, and 3 relative to the NAA during August through October (Table 11M-2).
+Note, however, that these increases may be overestimated because the HEC-RAS model used for the inundation evaluation was focused on high flow conditions to evaluate flow over Fremont Weir and was not tailored to summer, low-flow conditions.
 These increases are the result of planned agricultural flow releases from Sites Reservoir.
 The releases reach the Yolo Bypass via the CBD, entirely bypassing the Sacramento River.
 For this reason and because of the months in which they occur, these summer–fall increases in habitat acreage have no effect on most of the fish species of management concern that use the Yolo Bypass for spawning and rearing habitat in the winter and spring.
 Note that for convenience in locating results of the Alternatives 1, 2, and 3 with the largest differences from the NAA, results with >5% increases or reductions in habitat area are flagged with green or red highlighting, respectively.
 This convention is used in all the results tables below (Table 11M-2 through Table 11M-5).

 For January through July, the model results range from no change to moderate reductions in Yolo Bypass mean daily habitat acreage under Alternatives 1, 2, and 3 (Table 11M-2).
 The results for November and December range from moderate reductions to moderate increases in habitat.
 Note that while the increases during late summer and fall are, on a percentage basis, consistently much larger than the reductions in winter, spring, and early summer, in terms of absolute differences in acreage, some of the winter and spring reductions are larger than some of the summer and fall increases (Table 11M-2).
 For instance, the reductions in acreage from the NAA to Alternatives 1, 2, and 3 for March of Below Normal Water Years are larger than some of the summer and fall increases.
 The largest reductions under Alternatives 1, 2, and 3 occur for March of Below Normal and Dry Water Years and April of Below Normal Water Years, ranging from about 6% to 11% below the NAA acreages.
 In terms of mean daily acreage, the differences range from 175 acres to 418 acres.
 The only other relatively large reductions are 17% (183 acres) and 13% (137 acres) reductions in November of Above Normal Water Years under Alternatives 2 and 3.
 The reductions in July are moderately large on a percentage basis but are small in terms of acreage, with all July reductions being less than 12 acres.
 Other mean daily acreage reductions in winter and spring are minor but numerous; they occur for most of the months and water year types under all Alternatives 1, 2, and 3 (Table 11M-2).